 DON’T buy a bouquet of red roses unless they’re for a romantic partner on Valentine’s Day.
 Also, all-white bouquets are generally reserved for weddings.

 DO be patient on Sunday mornings.
 Florists are one of the few shops open on Sunday mornings (especially in smaller towns).
 You’ll find families picking up flowers for Sunday lunch with family, so it can be a busy time to go.
 If you want to get in and out, go right when they open and not at 11 a.m.

-Vocabulary for buying flowers in France
+Most popular flowers in France vocabulary

 une fleur: a flower

 un bouquet de fleurs: a bouquet of flowers

 les pétales: petals

 Quel est votre budget ?: What is your budget?